-- Probability model can be used to generate data (by simulation) - from model to data
+- A probability model can be used to generate data (by simulation) - from model to data

-- Inference is the inverse:
+- ► Inference is the inverse:

-- What model generated the data?
+- ► What model generated the data?

-- from data to model
+- ▶ from data to model

-- ... if we know that we can say something sensible about disease process in the population
+- i.i. if we know data we can say something sensible about disease process in the population that generated data